Yun Bai

-Yun Bai (born 1979) is an American neo-feminist pop artist and painter who is famous for her work with mixed mediums, including porn magazines, ping pong balls, machetes, and traditional fine arts mediums such as oil paint and watercolor.
+Yun Bai is an American neo-feminist pop artist and painter who is famous for her work with mixed mediums, including porn magazines, ping pong balls, machetes, and traditional fine arts mediums such as oil paint and watercolor.
 Bai is alternatively known as "YunnyBunny."
-In her work, she explores themes of identity, social stimulus, fascination with science, feminine comment, sarcasm/mockery, and influence from urban culture.

-Bai self-represents and is also represented by New Gallery (Houston).

 Early life and education

 Born in Beijing, China, Bai immigrated to the United States when she was age 6.
 Bai was raised in the deep South.
 She lived in Tallahassee, Florida, for 12 years before being awarded an achievement scholarship of $28,000 from August 1997 to May 2001 to pursue a degree at Agnes Scott College, a private, liberal arts women's college in Atlanta, Georgia.
 In May 2001, Bai graduated with a bachelor's degree in studio art (painting) from Agnes Scott College.

 During Bai's college years, her mother was diagnosed with cancer, and her parents filed for bankruptcy.
 As a result, she worked as an exotic dancer to pay for the rest of her undergraduate education.